Wildlife Conservation

 We possess the experience and relevant skills following our highly successful thirty-year programme in Tanzania.
 This internationally-renowned project involved the transformation of the vast Mkomazi Game Reserve into a thriving National Park.
 It has enabled us to master the techniques of revival and renewal in order that an ecosystem becomes self-sustaining.
 We are harnessing all that experience, and putting it to the best possible use in Kora today.

 We believe the Kora Project is one of the most valuable endeavours in African conservation today.
-But – we need your support if we are to succeed in our quest and invite you to join us on our journey of renewal.
+But we need your support if we are to succeed and invite you to join us on our journey of restoration and renewal.

 Our Objectives